ChicoState/UX-ScheduleBuilder/README.md

 **Executive Summary**

+**Findings from user feedback**
+*Users want a way to view assignments based on completion *Users want a larger clicking area when interacting with assingments *users wished the edit button for assingments was larger and easier to find *Users wished the 'add assinment' button was larger *Users wished it was easier to edit assingments and events *Uses wanted to be able to make changes to the descriptions of assingments *All users mentiond a lack of feedback from the prototype *Users mentioned text being too small
+*Users mentioned a lack of an edit buttton on the List View
 * !!!In a bullet-list, provide a summary that highlights...!!!
 * !!!What you've done during this phase...!!!
 * !!!and what the significance of it is...!!!